SparkBeyond/agentune/docs/serialization.md

 When such a class is serialized, the LLMSpec will appear in the JSON data, and the LLMWithSpec (including the LLM instance) will be repopulated when the class is deserialized.

-Note that the `LLMSpec` only specifies the model and provider.
-If you use non-default model parameters that affect its output, you need to deterministically pass the same parameter values on every call (depending on your input), or else to include those parameters as additional (serializable) class fields.
-In other words, your class instance must behave the same (wrt the LLM) after serializing and deserializing it.

 ## Abstract class hierarchies

 Class hierarchies are serialized with an extra JSON field '_type' whose value is the name of the class.